Security in the Microsoft Cloud Adoption Framework for Azure

 Envision a security end state

 A journey without a target destination is just wandering.
-While this approach might eventually lead to enlightenment, business goals and constraints often require focusing on objectives and key results.
+This approach might eventually lead to enlightenment, but business goals and constraints often require focusing on objectives and key results.

-The Secure methodology provides a vision of the complete end state to guide the improvement of your security program over time.
-The following infographic provides a visual mapping of the key ways that security integrates with the larger organization and the disciplines within security.
+The Secure methodology provides a vision of the complete end state, which guides the improvement of your security program over time.
+The following visual maps the key ways that security integrates with a larger organization and shows the disciplines within security.

-The Cloud Adoption Framework provides security guidance for this security journey by providing clarity for the processes, best practices, models, and experiences.
-This guidance is based on the lessons learned and real world experiences of real customers, Microsoft's security journey, and work with organizations like NIST, The Open Group, and the Center for Internet Security (CIS).
+The Cloud Adoption Framework guides this security journey by providing clarity for the processes, best practices, models, and experiences.
+This guidance is based on lessons learned and real world experiences of real customers, Microsoft's security journey, and work with organizations, like NIST, The Open Group, and the Center for Internet Security (CIS).

-Watch the following video to learn more about the Secure methodology and how it helps guide continuing security improvements over time.
+The following video shows how the Secure methodology helps guide security improvements over time.

-Security itself is both a standalone organizational discipline and a quality/attribute that is integrated or overlaid on other disciplines, which make it difficult to precisely define and map in detail.
-The security industry uses many different frameworks to capture risk, plan controls, and operate.
-Here is a quick summary of how the disciplines in the CAF Secure methodology relate to other security concepts and guidance:
+Security is a standalone organizational discipline and an attribute that's integrated or overlaid on other disciplines.
+It's difficult to precisely define and map in detail.
+The security industry uses different frameworks to operate, capture risk, and plan controls.
+The disciplines in the CAF Secure methodology relate to other security concepts and guidance in the following ways:

-Zero trust: Microsoft believes all security disciplines should follow the zero-trust principles of assume breach, verify explicitly, and use least privilege access.
-These principles underpin any sound security strategy and also must be balanced with business enablement goals.
-The first and most visible part of zero trust is in access control, so it's highlighted in the description of access control security discipline.
+Zero Trust: Microsoft believes all security disciplines should follow the Zero Trust principles, which are assume breach, verify explicitly, and use least privilege access.
+These principles underpin any sound security strategy and must be balanced with business enablement goals.
+The first and most visible part of Zero Trust is in access control, so it's highlighted in the description of access control security discipline.

-The Open Group: These security disciplines map closely to the zero-trust components in the core principles white paper published by The Open Group, where Microsoft actively participates.
-The one notable exception is that Microsoft elevated the discipline of innovation security so that DevSecOps is a top-level element because of how new, important, and transformative this discipline is for many organizations.
+The Open Group: These security disciplines map closely to the Zero Trust components in the core principles white paper published by The Open Group where Microsoft actively participates.
+A notable exception is that Microsoft elevated the discipline of innovation security so that DevSecOps is a top-level element because of how new, important, and transformative this discipline is for many organizations.

 NIST cybersecurity framework: For organizations that use the NIST cybersecurity framework, we have highlighted bold text where the framework most closely maps.
 Modern access control and DevSecOps map broadly to the full spectrum of the framework, so those items aren't noted individually.